Danny Thompson is Resurrecting the World's Fastest Hot Rod

-On the 50th anniversary of his father's original 406mph run, Danny removed the Challenger II from storage and brought it to his Huntington Beach shop.
+On the 50th anniversary of his father's original 406mph run, Danny removed the Challenger 2 from storage and brought it to his Huntington Beach shop.
 Untouched for more than 40 years, he began the extensive process of restoring, retrofitting, and updating the vehicle.
 Danny wants to lay his father's business to rest.
-For him, that means using the Challenger II, a vehicle that hasn't run since 1968, to break a world land speed record.
+For him, that means using the Challenger 2, a vehicle that first ran in 1968, to challenge the piston driven land speed record.

 Rather than Ford 427s, the contemporary vehicle is powered by a pair of dry block nitro-fueled Hemi V8 engines in an all-wheel drive configuration.
-Overall horsepower will approximately double, from 600 front engine and 1200 rear engine, to an even 2000 per.
-Twin three speed gear boxes will link the two engines together and counterbalance output, a marked improvement over the original “split gas pedal and Mickey’s intuition” mechanism.
-The front of the car will house two 30 gallon aluminum fuel tanks that will hold just enough nitromethane for one full speed pass.
-The total curb weight will approach 5200 pounds.
+Overall horsepower has more than doubled, going from 600 front engine and 1200 rear engine to an even 2500 per.
+Twin three speed gear boxes link the two engines together and counterbalance output, a marked improvement over the original “split gas pedal and Mickey’s intuition” mechanism.
+The front of the car houses two 30 gallon aluminum fuel tanks that hold just enough nitromethane for one full speed pass.
+The total curb weight approaches 5200 pounds.

 The streamliner is four wheel drive.
 Each engine drives one set of wheels.
 The drivetrains mirror each other exactly, so the front engine is actually mounted backwards in the chassis.

 The car's skin is made-up of 68 hand formed aluminum panels.
 They are connected to the subframe via Dzus buttons.

 The engines are dry blocks (waterless), which means all of the cooling is provided by the fuel.
 A single run will consume around 50 gallons of a 87% nitromethane 13% methanol blend.
 As a result, the car's weight drops by approximately 500 pounds over the course of a one way pass.